 Abstract: The wound care specialist is often confronted with wounds previously treated with many different products that remain resistant to closure.
 This report describes the use of a new antimicrobial dressing (TheraBond 3D, Choice Therapeutics, Wrentham, MA) to close a perineal wound in an area that had been radiated prior to abdominal-perineal resection to treat colon cancer.
 The rapid healing achieved warrants further investigation of this novel dressing.

+A 47-year-old man with Stage 3 colon cancer was seen with a non-healing perineal wound 6 months after abdominal-perineal resection.
+The patient received preoperative radiation therapy.
+Postoperatively, the perineal wound broke down and became infected.
+The wound measured 1 cm x 2 cm and was 3 cm in depth.
+Chemotherapy was delayed pending wound healing.
+The patient required hydrocodone-paracetamol (Vicodin) for pain control.
 The wound was debrided twice following the original surgery.
 Despite this and the use of many different wound products, the wound continued to drain copious amounts of exudate.
 The patient required a feminine napkin and multiple daily dressing changes to keep the area dry.
 At the patient’s first visit to the author’s clinic, the dressing was changed to TheraBond® 3D Antimicrobial Barrier Systems (Choice Therapeutics, Wrentham, MA) every week.
 No other changes were made to the treatment protocol.
 Within 6 weeks, the wound was closed and the drainage had ceased.
 The patient began chemotherapy 2 weeks later.

 The rapid wound healing achieved in this case suggests that the use of TheraBond 3D in other surgical, as well as other non-healing wounds, should be further examined.